RADicalsync/RADclock/Documentation/RADclockDoc_guide.md

 	service radclock rotate		# send a USR1 signal to close the logfile (see below) The status command will display a line for each daemon thread.

+---
+Linux

+Here systemctl is used instead of service (some support still exists for the sysV interface).
+The supported commands are the same with the exception of rotate, with syntax :

+	systemctl {status,start,stop,restart,reload} radclock

 #### Configuration file
 When running as a daemon, radclock uses the configuration file